py5coding/py5book/content/user_functions.md

     py5.background(204)
     py5.shape(shape, py5.mouse_x, py5.mouse_y)
 ```

+The transformed code is the actual code executed by py5, not the code as written by the user.

 The extra vertical space you see in these `settings()` and `setup()` functions is there to ensure that any exceptions thrown by the executed code will point to the correct line numbers in the user's `setup()` function.
 This completes the illusion of the user's `setup()` function.